 John Mahama commences campaign tour of Ashanti Region

-Starting Saturday afternoon (March 18, 2023), John Dramani Mahama, the ex-president, will commence a campaign tour of the Ashanti Region, which will last for three days.
+Starting Saturday afternoon (March 18, 2023), John Dramani Mahama, the ex-president, commenced a 3-day campaign tour of the Ashanti Region to canvass votes for the upcoming presidential primary of the National Democratic Congress (NDC).

 According to his spokesperson, Joyce Bawah Mogtari, this is the first phase of his campaign in the region, during which he will be engaging with branch and constituency executives of the National Democratic Congress (NDC) in 20 of the 47 constituencies.